-General 4-H Livestock Premium Only Auction Rules
+General 4-H Livestock Premium Only Auction Rules:

 - 1. Premium Only Auction: A dollar amount is donated to each 4-H'er as a reward for their livestock project completion, their accomplishments, and work ethic - a.
-The Premium Only Auction will begin at 9 am on Friday - b.
+The Premium Only Auction will begin at 9:00AM on Friday - b.
 Premium Only Auction: Each 4-H'er goes through the ring once. - 2.
 Buyer Groups are for the Sale of Champions or 10th and/or Last Year members only. - 3.
 Add Ons can be done for any 4-H member using the online platform. - 4.
 A flat commission will be taken from each 4-H'er participating in the Premium Only Auction.
 These fees are used to pay for Software, Online Platform Fees, Auction Buyer Meals, Chair Rental, Programs, Insurance, Sale of Champion Banners, and Miscellaneous Office Expenses.
 Commission is 2% minimum and subject to change at the discretion of the Auction Committee for the purpose of paying auction expenses. - 5.
 Auction checks will be mailed as soon as sufficient money is collected to cover the 4-H'ers' checks. - 6.
 Sale Order: The Auction begins with the Sale of Champions and will end with the 10-Year 4-H'ers.
 Poultry and Rabbits are first species in the Auction, and will alternate annually.
 All other species follow and maintain a rotating schedule. - a.
-2024 Sale Order: Sale of Champions, 10-Year 4-H'ers, Rabbit, Poultry, Sheep, Beef, Dairy Beef, DCFS, Dairy, Swine, and Goats
+2025 Sale Order: Sale of Champions, 10-Year 4-H'ers, Poultry, Rabbit, Goats, Sheep, Beef, Dairy Beef, DCFS, Dairy and Swine

-4-H Livestock Member's Expectations
+4-H Livestock Member's Expectations:

-- 4-H members must be present in order to sell in the 4-H Livestock Auction.
-If 4-H'er requests: 1.)
-An in-person auction substitution or 2.)
-An exception to personal representation, the 4-H'er and their parent or guardian must submit a written request and participate in a personal 4-H Auction Committee interview no later than JULY 1st.
-The 4-H Auction Committee will take each request into consideration and report their ruling to the 4-H Council.
-The deadline will only be waived in the case of an emergency. - 2.
+- 1. 4-H members must be present in order to sell in the 4-H Livestock Auction.
+If 4-H'er requests an in-person auction substitution, the 4-H'er and their parent or guardian must submit a written request and participate in a personal 4-H Auction Committee interview no later than July 1st.
+The 4-H Auction Committee will take each request into consideration and report their ruling to the 4-H Council. - 2.
 4-H'ers participating in the auction need to be in line with their species at the time of the auction.
 If the 4-H'er is not present at the designated time, they will be placed at the end of the species they are selling.
-If they do not appear before that species is auctioned, they will not be allowed to sell. - 3.
-Participation in the 4-H Auction is a privilege, not a right.
+If they do not appear before that species is auctioned, they will not be allowed to sell.

+- 3. Participation in the 4-H Auction is a privilege, not a right.
 If a 4-H'er breaks the 4-H Code of Conduct Agreement or violates barn rules, they may be removed from the auction. - 4.
 Proper show attire shall be worn during the Livestock Auction.
 Clean jeans, below the knee skirts, shirts (4-H t-shirt or appropriate show shirt), and clean footwear should be worn.
 No shorts, cut off shorts, tank tops, halter tops, or hats.
 Midriff is to be covered.
 Tuck shirts in, if needed.

-4-H Animal Related Rules
+4-H Animal Related Rules: